Rod Adkins

 Rodney C. "Rod" Adkins (born August 23, 1958) is an electrical engineer, philanthropist and American business executive.
 He was a leader in solutions ranging from mobile devices to the world's largest supercomputers at International Business Machines (IBM).
 He currently holds the position of Chairman of the Board of Directors at Avnet.
-Adkins also serves on the board of directors of United Parcel Service (UPS), PayPal, and W. W. Grainger.
+Adkins also serves on the board of directors of United Parcel Service (UPS) and W. W. Grainger.

 His career includes extensive experience in emerging technologies, global business operations, product development, brand management and supply chain.
-Throughout his career, he held several leadership positions, including Senior Vice President of IBM from 2007 to 2014, the company's first African American to hold the post.
+Throughout his career, he has held several leadership positions, including Senior Vice President of IBM from 2007 to 2014, the company's first African American to hold the post.

 Early life and education

 Adkins was born in Augusta, Georgia, on August 23, 1958, and grew up in Miami, Florida.
 His parents are Archie and Wauneta Adkins.
 After graduating valedictorian from Miami Jackson High School, he attended Rollins College in 1976 as a dual degree student with Georgia Institute of Technology (Georgia Tech) and graduated with a Bachelor of Science in electrical engineering from Georgia Tech in 1981 and a Bachelor of Arts degree in physics from Rollins College in 1982.

 In 1983, he earned a Master of Science degree in electrical engineering from Georgia Tech.